 If an application is lacking in letters of correspondences, applicants can obtain statements from a third party (letters from friends & family, doctors, dentists etc) specifically saying that they have been living together with their partner for more than 2 years.

-Proving the validity of a marriage or civil partnership
+How to prove the validity of a marriage or civil partnership?

 In terms of paragraph E-ECP.2.7, an applicant needs to establish that validity of a marriage or civil partnership for UK spouse visa entry clearance application.
 Perhaps, with appropriate specified evidence such as a marriage or civil partnership registration certificate.
 Moreover, paragraphs 22 to 26 of Appendix FM-SE provide the details of the specified evidence: